GitauHarrison/getting-started-with-flask/06_web_forms.md

 ![Login form](/images/web_forms/login_form.png)

-Within the `forms.py` module, add the class below.
+Within the `forms.py` module, we need to tell our application that the mentioned fields are needed, and will be used.
+Let us add the class below.

 ![Login class](/images/web_forms/login_class.png)